jesperkristensen/node-salesforce-connection/README.md

 The function makes a `POST` request to `/services/oauth2/token`.

-The function returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+The function returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that behaves identically to the promise [returned from the `rest` function](#rest-return).
-If logging in succeeds, the promise will resolve with the token response, and `sfConn` will be ready to use.
+When the promise resolves successfully, `sfConn` will be ready to use.
-If logging in fails, the promise will reject with a [`SalesforceRestError`](#salesforceresterror).

 Use the `oauthToken` function with the
 [Web Server](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_web_server_oauth_flow.htm),